 When you’re looking for a thrilling journey to experience nature’s most beautiful landscapes, deep gorges, silvery streams, blue lakes and Deodar forests, a trek to Indrahar pass in the Dhauladhar range is what we recommend.
 It is also the route for the Gaddi shepherds in summer.
 McLeod Gunj, home to the Dalai Lama is where you begin the climb up to Triund.
 Indrahar pass also offers a magnificent view of the Manimahesh Kailash and Pir Panjal ranges.
 Do not forget to stop for a refreshing camp at the tranquil Minikiani and the Kareri lakes on your way down!

-Possibly the best initiation into trekking in himachal is the Beas Kund trek to the source of the River Beas, a glacial tarn at 12,000 ft.
+Possibly the best initiation into trekking in himachal is the Beas Kund trek and best amongst all easy treks in Himachal, Trek to the source of the Beas River, a glacial tarn at 12,000 ft.
 Following the upper Solang valley through the forests of spruce and oak and finally coming in view of the majestic Hanuman Tibba and other peaks gleaming in the sun will fill you with a sense of achievement.

 The delicate mountain flowers, the coarse moraine and the gentle and mirthful hill folk complete your experience during this trek.